HesslerY/loewner/README.md

 2. Enter the run-parameters.
 3. Enter ``run`` with a list of driving functions you wish to use seperated by a space.
 4. Enter `` start ``.
 5. If the parameters are successfully validated, then the program will execute these runs and save the output.
-In the event that the parameters could not be validated, type `` error `` to receive more information.
-You can then re-enter the parameters and try again.

 Upon completion, the forward single-trace results will be saved to: